Bo-Lennart/dinder/docs/README.md

     * I confirm that by running the webpage through lighthouse in devtools that font, colours, read and accessibility is performing well.

 ![IMAGE ALT TEXT HERE](/docs/screenshots/lighthouse_performance.png)

+# Deployment

+* The site was deploed to GitHub pages.
+The steps to deploy are the following:
+    * Go to GitHub repository, navigate to the Settings tab.
+    * From the source section drop-down menu, select the Master Branch.
+    * Once the master branch has been selected, the page provided the link to the completed website.

+Live link to page: <a href="https://bo-lennart.github.io/dinder/" target="_blank">Dinder</a>

+# Credits

+## Content

+    * The code for the form was inspired by
+    * The idea of hero image placement is inspired by

+## Media

+    * hero image [mobile size] Home page is taken from:
+    * hero image [desktop size] Home page is taken from:
+    * member image - Home page is taken from:
+    * hero image [mobile size] About page is taken from:
+    * hero image [desktop size] About page is taken from:
+    * founder image - About page is taken from:
+    * hero image [mobile size] Find Match! page is taken from:
+    * hero image [desktop size] Find Match! is taken from: